RichLewis007/React-19-Real-Time-Launchpad/README.md

 ## Contributing

-If you want to contribute:
+We welcome contributions from the community!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on:

+- How to get started
+- Our coding standards
+- How to submit pull requests
+- Our Code of Conduct

+Quick start:
-1. Fork it
+1. Fork the repository
-2. Create a branch
+2. Create a feature branch
 3. Make your changes
-4. Submit a PR
+4. Submit a pull request

+See [CONTRIBUTING.md](CONTRIBUTING.md) for complete guidelines.

 ## License

 MIT License - feel free to use this however you want.

+See [LICENSE](LICENSE) for the full license text.

+## Security

+For security vulnerabilities, please see our [Security Policy](SECURITY.md).

+## Code of Conduct

+This project follows a [Code of Conduct](CODE_OF_CONDUCT.md).
+Please read it to understand our expectations for contributors.

 ## Learning Resources